Ashrith012/FakeNews-Detector/README.md

 * Templates: HTML files for rendering pages such as login, upload, and results display.
 * Static: CSS and other static assets.

+## Future Enhancements
+* Integrate a more advanced machine learning model for improved accuracy.
+* Add support for multiple languages.
+* Build a user-friendly dashboard for detailed analytics.

+## License
+This project is licensed under the MIT License.